TylerSpence/ECE281_Lab2/README.md

 #Debuggining:
 I was having trouble implementing the if, then logic for the multiplexor so I consulted Captain Trimble and she assisted me by helping me to understand the concept of a process.
 I had to begin a process before I could do the actual for loop.
 After this I was having issues understanding the concept of what the button should acually do, so I consulted Captain Silva and he took time to explain to me exactly what the button would do in terms of the B inputs and the carry in.
+Captain Silva checked my functionality and the adder and subtractor worked, but the overflow didn't.